mailgun/documentation/source/api-email-validation.rst

 =====================    =========    ======================================================================================================================
 Parameter                Type         Description
 =====================    =========    ======================================================================================================================
-address                  string       Email address being validated did_you_mean             string       (Optional) Null if nothing, however if a potential typo is made to the domain, the closest suggestion is provided is_disposable_address    boolean      If the domain is in a list of disposable email addresses, this will be appropriately categorized is_role_address          boolean      Checks the mailbox portion of the email if it matches a specific role type ('admin', 'sales', 'webmaster') reason                   array        List of potential reasons why a specific validation may be unsuccessful. result                   string       Either ``deliverable``, ``undeliverable``, ``do_not_send``, ``catch_all`` or ``unknown``.
+address                  string       Email address being verified did_you_mean             string       (Optional) Null if nothing, however if a potential typo is made to the domain, the closest suggestion is provided is_disposable_address    boolean      If the domain is in a list of disposable email addresses, this will be appropriately categorized is_role_address          boolean      Checks the mailbox portion of the email if it matches a specific role type ('admin', 'sales', 'webmaster') reason                   array        List of potential reasons why a specific verification may be unsuccessful. result                   string       Either ``deliverable``, ``undeliverable``, ``do_not_send``, ``catch_all`` or ``unknown``.
 Please see the Result Types section below for details on each result type. risk                     string       ``high``, ``medium``, ``low``, or ``unknown`` Depending on the evaluation of all aspects of the given email. root_address             string       (Optional) If the address is an alias; this will contain the root email address with alias parts removed.